Shale Energy Law Blog

 Articles, News and Regulatory Information on Shale Energy Law from Babst Calland

 Our Shale Energy Law Blog provides timely legal and business information on issues impacting the energy industry and specifically natural gas development, as well as articles published by the attorneys of Babst Calland.

-Tagged: Gas drilling, Land and Leasing, Litigation, Natural gas, Ohio, Oil and gas, Oil and gas drilling
+Tagged: Dormant Mineral Act, Litigation, Natural gas, Ohio, Oil and gas, Title

-Tagged: Gas drilling, Marcellus Shale, Natural gas, Ohio, Oil and gas, Pennsylvania, Utica Shale, West Virginia
+Tagged: Appalachian Basin, Gas drilling, Law, Marcellus Shale, Midstream, Natural gas, Ohio, Oil and gas, Pennsylvania, Regulatory, Utica Shale, West Virginia

 Tagged: Horizontal drilling, Mass Litigation Panel, mineral leases, private nuisance, property owners, property rights, surface